-Chris Ferric lives and works on Bunurong Country and Wurundjeri Country.
-They grew up on the floodplains of Tongarla (Murray River) and Balaba (Broken Creek) in bushland of Bangerang Nation.
-They were born in what English-speakers know as Japan, islands of living indigenous cultures Ainu and Uchinānchu.
-Ferric would like to offer a respectful acknowledgement to the Elders, past and present, of these places which they occupy and have occupied.
-While still trying to understand what the f*ck that means as a European settler-colonial.
+Chris Ferric lives and works in Naarm on Bunurong Country and Wurundjeri Country.
+They grew up on the floodplains of Tongarla (Murray River) and Balaba (Broken Creek) on bushland of Bangerang Nation.
+Ferric was born in Japan, the colonised islands of living indigenous cultures Ainu and Uchinānchu.
+Ferric would like to offer a respectful acknowledgement to the Elders of these places which they occupy and have occupied, while still continually seeking-out what that means as a European settler-colonial.

-Ferric is known for: slow collaborations with sitters to create larger-than-life-sized oil portraits; fast-paced drawings in live response to performance.
-In 2025 they were the winner of the Midsumma & Australia Post Art Award with their portrait of Jo Clifford.
+Ferric is known for slow collaborations with sitters to create larger-than-life-sized oil portraits, and fast-paced drawings, live, in response to performance.
+In 2025 they were the winner of the Midsumma & Australia Post Art Award.
 As collaborator with Snuff Puppets theatre company, their drawings unfold in front of audiences from a live digital projection for Snuff Salooon.

-Ferric works onstage, backstage and atypical settings, creating performance and site-responsive works.
-Alongside oil and soft-pastel paintings, they have hand-sculpted in plaster, clay, precious metal, and fabric, and quite a bit of garbage, with intimate themes connected to bodies.
+Ferric works onstage, backstage and atypical settings, creating performance-and-site-responsive works.
+Alongside oil and soft-pastel paintings, they have hand-sculpted in plaster, clay, precious metal, fabric, and quite a bit of garbage, with intimate themes connected to bodies.

-Going in to 2026, Ferric is interested in creative collaboration and evidence-based social change.
-In the face of fascism, and inextricable systemic, relational and climate change challenges, they warmly invite you to reach out to explore working together.
+Ferric is interested in creative collaboration and evidence-based social change.
+In 2025, Ferric began collaborating with Commons Social Change Library, an online library which exists to make social movements smarter and stronger.
+In the face of inextricably related systemic, relational and climate change challenges, they warmly invite you to reach out to explore working together.

 ~